google/omaha/ServerProtocolV3.md

 #### `<updatecheck>` (Response) ####
 ##### Attributes #####
+  * `status`: Indicates the outcome of the updatecheck.
+No default value: compatible servers MUST always transmit this attribute.
+    * `ok`: An update is available and should be applied.
+In this case, this tag will contain children that further detail the update.
+    * `noupdate`: No update is available for this client at this time.
+    * `error-internal`: The server encountered an unspecified internal error.
+    * `error-hash`: The server attempted to serve an update, but could not provide a valid hash for the download.
+    * `error-osnotsupported`: The server recognized the product, but the product is not available for the client's operating system.
+    * `error-hwnotsupported`: The server recognized the product, but the product is not available for the client's hardware configuration.
+    * `error-unsupportedProtocol`: The server recognized the product, but is incapable of delivering a response in this version of the protocol.
 ##### Legal Child Elements #####
   * At most one `<urls>`.
   * At most one `<manifest>`.